Tomorrowland (May 22, 2015)

 Terminator: Genisys (July 1, 2015)

 I don’t think there is any film franchise as entertaining yet as pestered as the Terminator franchise.
 Based on the characters created by James Cameron and Gale Anne Hurd who first released the film The Terminator in 1984, Terminator: Genisys is the 5th film in the series.
-This film takes forward the story of John Connor and his war against machines in a futuristic world of 2029.
+This film takes forward the story of John Connor and his war against machines in the futuristic world of 2029.
 The primary theme of the film would be based on the previous ones in which Connor’s Resistance forces and the rest of the human race battle against Skynet’s artificially intelligent machine network with numerous terminator models.

 Ant-Man (July 17, 2015)

-Based on the Marvel Comics superhero Ant-Man, the film is one of most anticipated movies of the year.
-While Paul Rudd plays as Scott Lang/Ant-Man (Paul Rudd), the film follows thief Lang who helps his mentor Dr. Hank Pym (Michael Douglas) in protecting the technology of the secret behind the Ant-Man suit from various threats.
+Based on the Marvel Comics superhero Ant-Man, the film is one of the most anticipated movies of the year.
+While Paul Rudd plays Scott Lang/Ant-Man (Paul Rudd), the film follows thief Lang who helps his mentor Dr. Hank Pym (Michael Douglas) in protecting the technology of the secret behind the Ant-Man suit from various threats.
 The Ant-Man suit technology enables the user to decrease in size while increasing strength.
-They both must plan and commit a burglary to save the earth from numerous dangerous.
+They both must plan and commit a burglary to save the earth from numerous dangers.

 Pan (July 24, 2015)

 Yes, the name suggests the Peter Pan legend; however, the movie Pan offers a new take on the origin of the classic character created by playwright J. M. Barrie.
-The mythical action adventure follows the story of an orphan boy who is spirited away to the magical Neverland where he finds both fun and dangers, and ultimately discovers his destiny—to become the hero who will be forever known as Peter Pan.
-Hugh Jackman plays the villainous Blackbeard and his looks have already created buzz in the movie town.
+The mythical action adventure follows the story of an orphan boy who is spirited away to the magical Neverland where he finds both fun and dangers and ultimately discovers his destiny—to become the hero who will be forever known as Peter Pan.
+Hugh Jackman plays the villainous Blackbeard and his looks have already created a buzz in the movie town.